Chart Color Schemes

 Artarmon's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Artarmon exhibits excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
-The rate of private health cover stands at approximately 72%, comprising 7,071 people, compared to Greater Sydney's 78.2%.
-Nationally, the average is 55.3%.
+Artarmon's health outcomes data shows excellent results across all age groups, with very low prevalence of common health conditions.
+As of approximately 2021, private health cover is exceptionally high at around 72% of the total population (7,071 people), compared to Greater Sydney's 78.2%.
+Nationally, this figure stands at 55.3%.

-Asthma and mental health issues are the most prevalent conditions in Artarmon, affecting 6.0% and 5.6% of residents respectively.
-A total of 79.2% of residents declare themselves completely free from medical ailments, compared to Greater Sydney's 78.0%.
-The area has a lower proportion of seniors aged 65 and over at 13.4%, or 1,325 people, than Greater Sydney's 15.7%.
-Health outcomes among seniors in Artarmon are strong, closely mirroring the general population's health profile.
+The most prevalent medical conditions in Artarmon are asthma and mental health issues, affecting approximately 6.0 and 5.6% of residents respectively, as of the same period.
+About 79.2% of residents report being completely free from medical ailments, compared to Greater Sydney's 78.0%.
+As of around 2021, about 13.4% of Artarmon's population is aged 65 and over (1,325 people), which is lower than Greater Sydney's 15.7%.
+Health outcomes among seniors in Artarmon are particularly strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health